GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-10-19-open-source-papers.md

 Does a culture exists out there which considers a process of writing scientific papers to be akin to writing an open source code?

-For the last 8 years I had been blessed being paid by doing open source development.
+For the last 8 years I had been blessed being paid for doing open source development.
 It means that for that long about everything I do is almost instantly available publicly.
 This model fits my way of thinking, my values, and I see an advantage in making all I do available for public to see, comment,